SQL Server Audit (Database Engine)

 You can record server audit action groups per-instance, and either database audit action groups or database audit actions per database.
 The audit event will occur every time that the auditable action is encountered.

 All editions of SQL Server support server level audits.
-Database level auditing is limited to Enterprise, Developer, and Evaluation editions.
+All editions support database level audits beginning with SQL Server 2016 SP1.
+Prior to that, database level auditing was limited to Enterprise, Developer, and Evaluation editions.
 For more information, see Features Supported by the Editions of SQL Server 2016.

 An audit is the combination of several elements into a single package for a specific group of server actions or database actions.
 The components of SQL Server audit combine to produce an output that is called an audit, just as a report definition combined with graphics and data elements produces a report.

 SQL Server audit uses Extended Events to help create an audit.
 For more information about Extended Events, see Extended Events.